fleetdm/fleet/articles/fleet-4.19.0.md

 * Added a message in `fleetctl` that notifies users to run `fleet prepare` instead of `fleetctl prepare` when running database migrations for Fleet.

-* Improved the Fleet UI by maintaining applied, host filters when a user navigates back to the Hosts page from an individual host's **Host details** page.
+* Improved the Fleet UI by maintaining applied host filters when a user navigates back to the Hosts page from an individual host's **Host details** page.

 * Improved the Fleet UI by adding consistent styling for **Cancel** buttons.